buxuku/SmartSub/README_EN.md

 For information on obtaining API keys for services like Baidu Translation and Volcano Engine, please refer to https://bobtranslate.com/service/.
 We appreciate the information provided by [Bob](https://bobtranslate.com/), an excellent software tool.

 For AI translation, the translation results are heavily influenced by models and prompt words, so you can try different models and prompt words to find the right combination for you.
-Recommended to try AI aggregation platform [DeerAPI] (https://api.deerapi.com/register?aff=QvHM), nearly 500 kinds of model to support multiple platforms, choose appropriate model for translation.
+Recommended to try AI aggregation platform [DeerAPI](https://api.deerapi.com/register?aff=QvHM), nearly 500 kinds of model to support multiple platforms, choose appropriate model for translation.

+### Custom Parameter Configuration (v2.5.3)

+SmartSub now supports configuring custom parameters for each AI translation service, allowing you to precisely control model behavior:

+- **Flexible Parameter Setup**: Add and manage custom parameters directly in the interface without code modification
+- **Parameter Type Support**: Supported "String、Float、Boolean、Array、Object、Integer" parameter types
+- **Real-time Validation**: Real-time validation when modifying parameters to prevent invalid configurations
+- **Configuration Management**: Support for exporting and importing configurations for team sharing and backup

 ## Model Selection